mavlink/mavlink-devguide/en/services/high_latency.md

 A GCS should only upload/download missions, geofences, rally points, and parameters when connected over a _low latency_ link.
 Generally a vehicle is connected to the GCS via a low latency link for initial synchronisation of parameters etc., and will reconnect whenever the low latency vehicle is available.
-When the link is not available it will switch to the high latency link and primarily just monitor the high latency telementry.
+When the link is not available it will switch to the high latency link and primarily just monitor the high latency telemetry.

 A typical flight sequence might therefore look like:
 - Vehicle is started and connects to ground station over low latency link (e.g. USB cable, Telemetry radio).